Compton Little Theatre

 CLT Pantomime Jan 2025

-It's that time of year again!
-CLT is excited to bring Compton Red Riding Hood, written by CLT's talented writing duo Frazer Woodhams and Fred Pollard.
-It's the story of Red, the eponymous heroine who is joined by her slightly dotty Granny, a couple of hapless wheeler-dealers, a conniving and ruthless property developer, an outrageous panto Dame and, of course, a Big Bad Wolf!
+Tickets are selling fast for Red Riding Hood.
+Written by CLT's talented writing duo Frazer Woodhams and Fred Pollard, it's the story of Red, who is joined by her slightly dotty Granny, a couple of hapless wheeler-dealers, a conniving and ruthless property developer, an outrageous panto Dame and, of course, a Big Bad Wolf!
 Good and evil battle it out to save the village of Rosewood.
 With plenty of laughs and great songs, it's guaranteed to be fun for all the family.
-The box office is now OPEN.

-Thursday 16 to Saturday 18 January 2025.
 Compton Village Hall, 7.30pm and Saturday matinee 2.30pm, £12.
 Book online www.ticketsource.co.uk/clt or by emailing tickets@comptonlittletheatre.org.uk.

 Review of Dinner and Drama ‘Anybody for Murder’